7 Household Items That Should Never Be Flushed Down the Toilet

 7. Paper towels

-Unlike with toilet paper, the paper towels have a more dense weave which helps them to break down quickly when wet, which means they won’t easily blockage.
+Unlike with toilet paper, the paper towels have a more dense weave, which will make them less likely to deteriorate quickly once they’re wet.
+They can easily cause blockages.

-The bottom line is that flushing one of these seven things will eventually lead to blocked drains as well as damaged pipelines within your plumbing system which can result in an unexpected price to you.
-Stay mindful of what you send down the toilet.
+The bottom line is that flushing one of these seven things will ultimately lead to blocked drains as well as damaged pipes within your home’s plumbing system which can result in an unexpected expense to the homeowner.
+Be aware of the things you pour down your toilet.

 Item | Reason for not Flushing |